 Another genetic reason for the ‘light skinned’ trait could be unexplainable random gene variants.

 As populations migrate and interact, it’s inevitable that people will mix, leading to a blending of physical characteristics and ancestry.
-This is particularly evident in countries like Sudan, where nowadays the average Sudanese person has mixed Arab and indigenous black African ancestry.
-This can be seen in their complexion and other phenotype like hair texture.
+This is particularly evident in countries like Sudan, where the average person today has mixed Arab and indigenous black African ancestry, which can be seen in their complexion and other physical traits like hair texture.

 Some have suggested that Igbos have lighter skin because of mixing with one or more of the following.